Histopathology Glossary and Guide to Common Abbreviations

 HIPAA

 Health Insurance Portability and Accountability Act.
-Established in the early 1990’s, HIPAA is a federal regulation that standardizes electronic data exchanged within health care transactions, speficies security requirements for stored or exchanged health information.
+Established in the early 1990’s, HIPAA is a federal regulation that standardizes electronic data exchanged within health care transactions, specifies security requirements for stored or exchanged health information.

 HIV